(Beta) Integrate with Telemetry Data Collectors

 How to Manage Assets

 Asset Management APIs provide a seamless way to attach various types of Assets, such as Ports, Connections, Cloud Routers, Metros, Projects, and Organizations to a Stream.
 They ensure efficient organization and monitoring of your resources.
 You have the option to use existing Assets or create new ones to add to a Stream.
-There are six types of Assets:
+There are available Assets:

 • Fabric Cloud Router (FCR) – To create a Fabric Cloud Router, Call POST /fabric/v4/routers